 from 11.00-17.00, during this time there will be a guide in the church.

-The earliest information on Sysmä's churches comes from 1398.
+The earliest information about Sysmä's churches comes from 1398.

 The present church of Sysmä is mentioned for the first time in

 1442 in King Kristoffer's letter - at that time Sysmä had

 become a spiritual center of the Itä-Häme province.